judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-02-pondicherry.markdown

   - india
   - tamil nadu
   - pondicherry
-excerpt:		This coastal town of Pondicherry sits on the Bay of Bengal in southeast India.
+description:		This coastal town of Pondicherry sits on the Bay of Bengal in southeast India.
 This historical French colony is lined with cobblestone streets and charm.
 image:			/assets/images/2015/01/IMG_0866.jpg
 ---